forta-network/docs/docs/python.md

 Labels can be used to add more contextual data to a `Finding` e.g. "is this address an attacker?".
 The `Label` object has the following properties:

+- `id` - string identifier of this label
 - `entity_type` - enum indicating type of entity:
     - `Address`
     - `Transaction`